Jacob-Barhak/AnacondaRecipes/README.md

 The packages can be build on windows 10x64 and Centos 6.9x64 using the BuildOrder.bat and BuildOrder.sh.
 Please replace the channel for build.

-Conda-build 3 was used with Anaconda 4.
+Conda-build 3.0.19 was used with Anaconda 4.4.0 64 bit using Python 3.

 Some of recipes were copied from conda-forge to satisfy dependencies.